 Many of the federal grant programs that have funded Puerto Rico's response and will continue to provide for the Island's long-term recovery, are subject to cost-share requirements.
-PRDOH primarily intends to focus on meeting the non-federal cost share of FEMA's Public Assistance (PA), Individual Assistance (IA), and Hazard Mitigation Grant programs (HMGP).
+PRDOH primarily intends to focus on meeting the non-federal cost share of FEMA's Public Assistance (PA), Individual Assistance (IA), and HMGP.
 However, depending on available funding, PRDOH may also consider the viability of matching the non-federal cost shares of other federal grant-in-aid programs.
-Such eligible programs include, but are not limited to, those administered by the FHWA, FTA, FAA, and U.S. Army Corps of Engineers.
+Such eligible programs include, but are not limited to, those administered by the Federal Highway Administration (FHWA), Federal Transit Administration (FTA), Federal Aviation Administration (FAA), and USACE.
 Most funding from PRDOH will go towards the PA match program, providing the non-federal share of obligated grants to all of Puerto Rico's municipalities and government agencies, in addition to many eligible not for profit entities.
 The Individual Assistance (IA) match program will specifically only fund the non-federal cost share of the Transitional Sheltering Assistance (TSA) program, in which FEMA paid hotel costs for evacuated Puerto Ricans after María.
 The TSA match payment will be allocated to the Public Service eligible activity.
-The HMGP Global Match program will allow Puerto Rico to access approximately \$4 billion in combined funding that will make the Island more resilient to future events.
+The HMGP Global Match program will allow Puerto Rico to access approximately \$4 billion in combined funding, making the Island more resilient to future events.